dsh2dsh/zrepl/README.md

     sets zfs binary path to "/sbin/zfs".

-  * Replication is able to generate a stream package that sends all intermediary snapshots (`zfs send -I`), instead of every intermediary snapshot one by one (`zfs send -i`).
-Configuration example:
+  * Replication by default generates a stream package that sends all intermediary snapshots (`zfs send -I`), instead of every intermediary snapshot one by one (`zfs send -i`).
+If you want change it back to original slow mode:

     ``` yaml
     jobs: